go-universal/sql/README.md

 #### Nested Conditions

-The QueryBuilder supports nested conditions using `AndNested` and `OrNested` for complex query logic.
+The ConditionBuilder supports nested conditions using `AndNested` and `OrNested` for complex query logic.

 ##### AndNested